 The Harbor Shores Trails and John and Dede Howard Recreational Trail offer miles of scenic walking, running and bicycling paths that take you through the woods, by the Paw Paw and St. Joseph Rivers and alongside Lake Michigan.

 Shadowland Pavilion, located on Silver Beach, can be rented for family gatherings and special events.
 It is also a popular concert and performance venue.

 The historic North Pier Lighthouse is one of the most photographed icons of St. Joseph.
-Built in 1907, it is currently undergoing a $2 million restoration, funded by private donations.
+Built in 1907, it recently underwent a $2 million restoration, funded by private donations.
 In addition to being the subject of millions of photos, the lighthouse was also featured on a U.S. postage stamp in 1995.

 Light Up the Bluff is one of dozens of festive events held in St. Joseph throughout the year.
 From early December to mid-February thousands of twinkling lights brighten our winter nights along Lake Bluff Park.
 Other winter activities include an outdoor public art display, Luminary Festival, Live Mannequins, Reindog Parade, chili tour and ice carving festival.